 The Expository History Lesson Sermons

-With this type, the preacher explains the history surrounding the text, but never leaves the past tense.
+With this type, the preacher explains the history surrounding the text but never leaves the past tense.
 Therefore, he never helps the modern audience understand the significance of the text.
-A great example can be found in the gospel of Matthew.
+We can find a great example in the gospel of Matthew.

 You may recognize the story in Matthew two of the Magi coming to worship Jesus in the months after His birth.
 Most of us have heard the story of the three wise men giving gifts to baby Jesus repeated every year at Christmas.
-Yet, this isn’t even what happened.
-This rendition of the story misleads us and leaves us wondering why this event even happened.
+Yet, this is different from what happened.
+This story rendition misleads us and leaves us wondering why this event occurred.
 It also leaves the listener wondering whether the story has any bearing on their life.

-The expository history lesson sermon corrects the history by showing the listener what really occurred.
-But it doesn’t go any further!
-On the other hand, a well-crafted expository sermon gives the right history surrounding the event and helps the listener recognize the significance in their life and to the church.
-The preacher must accurately teach the history and the text.
+The expository history lesson sermon corrects the history by showing the listener what occurred.
+But it doesn't go any further!
+On the other hand, a well-crafted expository sermon gives the correct history surrounding the event and helps the listener recognize the significance in their life and to the church.
+The preacher must accurately teach the history surrounding the text.
 But he must not stop there!
-He must bridge the gap to his modern audience helping them understand the implications of the text for today.
+He must bridge the gap with his modern audience, helping them understand the implications for today.

 What is the definition of Expository Preaching?

 We have looked at three types of sermons that fall short of expository preaching.
-Each are aspects of EP but fall short of the true definition.
-So, now that we have given some poor examples of expository preaching, let’s give a good working definition.
+Each is an aspect of EP but falls short of the actual definition.
+So, now that we have given some poor examples of EP, let's provide a good working definition.